-New York, NY, May 30, 2014 – Read Russia today announced the winner of the 2014 READ RUSSIA PRIZE for the best translation of Russian literature in English published in 2013: Sigizmund Krzhizhanovsky’s Autobiography of a Corpse, translated by Joanne Turnbull with Nikolai Formozov, published by New York Review Books.
+New York, NY, May 29, 2015 - Read Russia today announced the winner of the 2015 READ RUSSIA PRIZE, celebrating the best translation of Russian literature into English published in 2014: Vladimir Sharov’s Before and During, translated by Oliver Ready and published by Dedalus Books.
 The annual literary prize carries a cash award shared by translator and publisher.

 In a unanimous vote the READ RUSSIA PRIZE jury of scholars, translators, and authors praised Ready’s translation in its citation:

 Translation should not strive for perfection, but for excellence.
 Perfection is impossible, whereas excellence is only nearly impossible.
 And excellence is what Oliver Ready achieves in his rendering of Before and During by Vladimir Sharov.
 He captures the clear voice and confused mentality of the narrator who is able to love both Christ and Lenin, who prays for the sinner Ivan the Terrible and who tries to unravel the legacy of the Bolsheviks.